5 reasons adults should stay at Disney's Art of Animation Resort

 I'm going to assume that if you're at Disney World, you have some affinity for Disney movies (even Mike, noted Disney curmudgeon, likes The Lion King).
 The Art of Animation Resort has buildings and pools with theming based on The Little Mermaid, The Lion King, Finding Nemo, and Cars—expect buildings decorated with giant black-and-white animation cells and larger-than-life statues of animated characters like Ariel and Simba.

 The Finding Nemo-themed Big Blue Pool is geared towards kids, but the colorful reef-inspired decor made it a fun hangout for these two thirty-somethings.
 It's worth spending some time in the hotel lobby, which features floor-to-ceiling artwork.
-The animation theme even carries over to the cafeteria offerings, with items like mermaid tail cupcakes.
+The animation theme even carries over to the cafeteria offerings, with desserts like mermaid tail cupcakes and Finding Nemo miniature cheesecakes.

-In my opinion, the highlight of the resort is the Cars area, which is the most immersive—there's a "Welcome to Radiator Springs" billboard at the entrance and the various buildings feature facades from the movie, like the Wheel Well Motel.
+In my opinion, the highlight of the resort is the Cars area, which is the most immersive—there's a "Welcome to Radiator Springs" billboard at the entrance and the various buildings feature facades from the movie, like the Wheel Well Motel and Luigi's Casa Della Tires.
 All of the characters are represented with life-sized statues (the blue-eyed Doc Hudson/Paul Newman car made me smile every time I walked by).
 The pool area is inspired by the Cozy Cone Motel, complete with a neon sign and cone-shaped pool cabanas.

 Gondola cars over lake, Disney Skyliner, Art of Animation Resort